History of Food Preservation – Complete Explanation

-During the course of history, food preservation has enabled man form a community and consume food for survival.
-Different cultures have preserved food using different methods of preservation.
-Through the history of mankind, science has entered into new realms bring fresh discoveries and new innovations, when it comes to methods of food preservation.
+Through the history of mankind, science has entered into new realms bring fresh discoveries and new innovations when it comes to methods of food preservation.

-Tracing the history of preserving food, we can see how ancient cultures used to store and process items such as herbs, spices, meats, fruits and even vegetables in the Roman civilization or ancient Egypt.
+Tracing the history of preserving food, we can see how ancient cultures used to store and process items such as herbs, spices, meats, fruits, and even vegetables in the Roman civilization of ancient Egypt.

 It was French chemist Nicolas Appert who came up with the solution to the problem.
-He found that sealing food in a container that was airtight could save food from rotting.
+He found that sealing food in an airtight container could save food from rotting.
 Five decades later, Frenchman Louis Pasteur discovered the link between the presence of microorganisms and the spoiling of food.

-The breakthrough led to a rise of new techniques of food preservation such as canning.
-But scientists continued to search for more efficient methods of preserving food, culminating in the modern method of dehydrating food which is so much more advanced than the ancient practice of drying it naturally.
+The breakthrough led to a rise in new techniques of food preservation, such as canning.
+But scientists continued to search for more efficient methods of preserving food, culminating in the modern way of dehydrating food, which is so much more advanced than the ancient practice of drying it naturally.

 Food preservation is a set of techniques or methods to prevent food from spoilage.
-This includes canning, drying, dehydrating, freeze-drying, smoking, pasteurization and irradiation as well as addition of chemical additives.
-Food preservation has become an important part of the food industry and daily life.
+This includes canning, drying, dehydrating, freeze-drying, smoking, pasteurization, and irradiation, as well as the addition of chemical additives.
+Food preservation has become an essential part of the food industry and daily life.

 Drying the food slows the rate at which it becomes spoilt because microbes need moisture to thrive.
-But this very principle of using extreme temperatures now forms the basis of major methods of food preservation namely canning, dehydration, freezing, freeze drying, fermentation, pickling and irradiation.
+But this very principle of using extreme temperatures now forms the basis of significant methods of food preservation, namely canning, dehydration, freezing, freeze-drying, fermentation, pickling, and irradiation.

 Historical Timeline of Food Preservation

-Decades later, Native Americans in northern America would use smoke from fire to dry meats, fish, herbs or veggies.
+Decades later, Native Americans in northern America would use smoke from a fire to dry meats, fish, herbs, or veggies.
 Peruvian Indians dried potatoes by freezing them for the duration of the entire night.

-The air dried potatoes would then be thawed and squeezed to release excess moisture and air dried for storage.
-So, different communities and regions in different points in time have used wide and varied methods of preserving food to save it from one season to another.
+The air-dried potatoes would then be thawed and squeezed to release excess moisture and air-dried for storage.
+So, different communities and regions at different points in time have used wide and varied methods of preserving food to save it from one season to another.

 During ancient times, food was dried to ensure survival.
 Without dried foods, nomadic tribes would have been unable to travel vast distances.
-Using the sun, wind or smoke from fire, food such as grains, herbs, fruits and meats were preserved from one year to another.
+Using the sun, wind, or smoke from the fire, food such as grains, herbs, fruits, and meats were preserved from one year to another.